ONSdigital/ons-ppt/learning_resources/data_analysis/epidemiological_analysis/impact_analysis/README.md

 This project prepares, cleans, and analyses household-level survey data on the health, economic, and social impact of dengue outbreaks in Nepal.
-It follows the structure of the impact-analysis reference document (Sections 3.3–3.5.6) and is built as R script run in sequence, plus their generated outputs.
+It follows the structure of the impact-analysis reference document (Sections 3.3–3.5.6) and is built as R script run in sequence, plus their generated outputs and based on 'R_HRR_Nepal_impact_analysiss.docx'

 ## 1. How to run